VUMat/flxn-devops-challenge/README.md

 2. Make sure your branch is protected (no push without PR) by configuring it in repo settings.
 Add reviewers as well.

 3. Push code to your repository.
-It should automatically create "Build and Deploy" Github Actions pipeline
+Made sme changes in non main branch, push it and create PR to main branch.
+It should automatically create "Build and Deploy" Github Actions pipeline.
+Pipeline works as a check for PR.

+## Things to improve:

+- scan steps to pipeline
+        - docker lint steps
+        - test coverage

+- env promotion process
+- update helm templates to make sure you are using load balancer with existing IP (which should have dns name attach to it)

+- create terraform (IaC) to deploy GCP infra
+- capability to deploy ephemeral GKE cluster for CI/CD and test/dev environmentss  (cluster that will be deleted after all tests)
+- add code to setup GKE (gcloud cli)
+- fine-tune firewall in GKE to limit access for github actions
+- update gcp github actions service account to use Workload Identity Federation / Keyless access instead of service account